thomasmontoya123/prgx/README.md

 #### Using it
 * Use the web app
-- navigate to * open a web browser and navigate to http://127.0.0.1:8000/
+* open a web browser and navigate to http://127.0.0.1:8000/

-* Call the Api endpoint using postman
+* Or call the Api endpoint using postman
 - method POST http://127.0.0.1:8000/add
 - Add number1 and number2 as body parameters